Shakes (Tlingit leaders)

 Chief Shakes is a distinguished Tlingit leadership title passed down through generations among groups of native people from Northwestern North America.

+A construction called the Chief Shakes Tribal House is a registered site per the Federal US National Park Service (NPS) which regularly features on websites advertising tourist experiences in the relevant region of Alaska.
+Purportedly the modern construction is a reconstruction established in 1940 of an earlier structure made by the Tlingit Indigenous Americans themselves and seated members of the royal line.

 Lineages of the Shakes

 Origin

 The orphan Gush X’een (translation: Dorsal Fin Screen, English: Gushklin) lived at Ch’aal’in.
 He was a Teikweidí named Joonák’w.
 The leader of the Naanya.aayí, Suncock, took a liking to the orphaned boy and raised him as a nephew.
 Upon the death of Suncock, he became the leader of the clan.

 The Stikine area was being invaded by the Naaskwaan (literally the Nass River People, i.e. the Nisga'a but here including the Tsimshian).
 The leaders of the invaders were Wiisheyksh (Wii Seeks), Yaxweiyxsh and Xagáksh.

 Wiisheiyksh asked for access to the Stikine so that they might fish.
 Gush X’een refused and Wiisheyksh threatened to take the land by force if they were not allowed access.
 Upon leaving they took the burial pole of the Naanya.áayi leader, Shaadeistí, who had died not long before.

 The Naanya.aayi prepared for war.
 Their íxt’ (shaman) told them when the Nisga'a were approaching.
 The Naanya.aayí moved to the mouth of the Stikine.
 Gush X’een ordered some of his men to stand at the base of the cliffs near the mouth of the river.
 The rest of the clan and those fighting with them retreated by the islands at the mouth of the river.

 More than 100 Northwest Coast canoes full of Nisga'a warriors approached the Naanya.aayí at the mouth of the river.
 Wiisheyksh, wearing emblems of the killer whale and a headdress with the killer whale emblem disembarked and approached Gush X’een.